Battle of Millarapue: History

 After the victory of the Spanish arms in the Battle of Lagunillas, Mendoza went into the hostile territory of Arauco looking for a decisive battle.
 The Spanish royal forces encamped at Millarapue on November 29.
 The Mapuche army under Caupolicán tried an ambush at dawn on November 30, attempting to surprise the enemy camp.
 That day was the day of San Andres celebrated among the Spaniards and a celebratory morning call of trumpets was interpreted by the Araucanians as an alarm.
 Believing their ambush detected Caupolicán ordered his army to advance to the attack.
 Leading some Mapuche warriors from the front was Galvarino, with his handless arms urging on his comrades.
 The battle was brutal and fierce.
 The Battle of Millarapue lasted from dawn to early afternoon.
 Finally the Mapuches were defeated, losing 3,000 dead and 800 captured.
 Captured leaders were hanged, and Galvarino, captured again, was thrown to the dogs.
-Following the victory the Spanish advanced to Tucapel and settled down to build the fort of Cañete, not very far from where Valdivia's old fort of Tucapel had been located.
+Following the victory the Spanish advanced to Tucapel and settled down to build the fort of Cañete, not very far from where Pedro de Valdivia's old fort of Tucapel had been located.